CROSSINGTUD/CryptoAnalysis/README.md

 ## Report and Error Types

 In the standard option, CogniCrypt_SAST outputs a report to the console.
+CogniCrypt_SAST reporst misuses when the code is not compliant with the CrySL rules.
 For each misuse CogniCrypt_SAST reports the class and the method the misuse is contained in.
 There are multiple misuse types:

 * **ConstraintError**: A constraint of a CrySL rule is violated, e.g., a key is generated with the wrong key size.
 * **NeverTypeOfError**: Reported when a value was found to be of a certain reference type: For example, a character array containing a password should never be converted from a `String`. (see `KeyStore` rule [here](https://github.com/CROSSINGTUD/Crypto-API-Rules/blob/master/src/de/darmstadt/tu/crossing/KeyStore.cryptsl)).